tajchert/BusWear/README.md

 **What are some drawbacks?**

 _Probably quite big one is that all your objects to be posted needs to implement `Parcelable`.
-I recommend using for that purpose some library such as Parceler or Auto-Parcel for this._
+I recommend using for that purpose some library such as Parceler, Hrisey or Auto-Parcel for this._

 ###License

 BusWear binaries and source code can be used according to the [Apache License, Version 2.0](LICENSE).

+###Thanks

+Goes to [Polidea](https://www.polidea.com/) for putting me on a project that make me do that library, Dariusz Seweryn for idea with Class name in path String.